Installation - 1 The Fast Track

 If you're looking for the real instructions, skip to the next section.
 (You can still use this section as an example.)

-command and choosing the Install button in the window that pops up, or you can install the full Xcode if you prefer.
+command and choosing the Install button in the window that pops up.
 You may also need to use this command to update the tools, especially if you're having build problems.

-If you're doing a manual download, make sure that the tools you install match your Mac OS X version.
+If you're doing a manual download, make sure that the tools you install match your OS X version as well as your Xcode app version (if that is present).

-from a Terminal.app window should suffice to make the system download it for you (10.7, 10.9) or open up a browser window from which you can download the latest Java JDK (10.8).
+from a Terminal.app window should suffice to make the system download it for you.

 Many other things that come with Mac OS X. This includes perl and curl.